xumingming/storm-wiki/Tutorial.md

 The `getComponentConfiguration` method allows you to configure various aspects of how this component runs.
 This is a more advanced topic that is explained further on [[Configuration]].

 Methods like `cleanup` and `getComponentConfiguration` are often not needed in a bolt implementation.
-You can define bolts more succinctly by using a base class that provides default implementations where appropriate. `ExclamationBolt` can be written more succinctly by extends `BaseRichBolt`, like so:
+You can define bolts more succinctly by using a base class that provides default implementations where appropriate. `ExclamationBolt` can be written more succinctly by extending `BaseRichBolt`, like so:

 ```java
 public static class ExclamationBolt extends BaseRichBolt {